chmouel/snazy/README.md

 kubectl logs deployment/controller|snazy
 ```

 * It supports streaming too.
-When you have a `kubectl logs -f` it would just wait
+When you have a `kubectl logs -f` it will just wait
 for input and snazzily print your logs.

-* If you need to parse a file you simply can use the shell with `snazy < FILE`
+* If you need to parse a file you can just use the shell redirection for that `snazy < FILE`

 * If your input comes from <https://github.com/boz/kail> it will automatically
-detect it and print the namespace/pod[container] :
+detect it and print the `namespace/pod[container]` :

 ![screenshot](./.github/screenshot-kail.png)

-* If you don't want to have the namespace/pod[container] printed you can add the
+* If you do not want to have the `namespace/pod[container]` information printed you can add the
 flag `--kail-no-prefix`.

 * If you want to highlight some patterns you can add the option `-r REGEXP` and
 `snazy` will highlight it.
-You can have multiple `-r` switches with multiple
+You can have many `-r` switches with many
 regexps, and you get different highlight for each match.

-* If you want to only show some levels, you can add the flag `-f` to filter by level or multiple `-f` for multiple levels, for example, this only show warning and error from the log:
+* If you want to only show some levels, you can add the flag `-f` to filter by
+  level or many `-f` for many levels, for example, this only show warning and
+  error from the log:

 ```shell
 % kubectl log pod|snazy -f warning -f error
 ```

-* If you pass the flag `--level-symbols` or set the environement variable `SNAZY_LEVEL_SYMBOLS`, snazy will show some pretty emojis rather than plain log level label :
+* If you pass the flag `--level-symbols` or set the environment variable `SNAZY_LEVEL_SYMBOLS`, snazy will show some pretty emojis rather than plain log level label :

 ![snazy level symbols](.github/screenshot-level-symbols.png)

-* You can customize the time printed with the `-t` option which respect the
+* You can customize the time printed with the `-t` option, which respect the
 [`strftime`](https://man7.org/linux/man-pages/man3/strftime.3.html) format
 strings.

 * You can do your own field matching with the `-k/--json-keys` flag, it accepts the
 field `msg`, `level` and `ts`.
-Those fields target a key in json to be used for
+Those fields target a key in json used for
 parsing.
 The values should be:

   * `msg`: The message text (string)